aws-samples/karpenter-blueprints/blueprints/custom-ami/README.md

 ```
 sed -i '' "s/<<CLUSTER_NAME>>/$CLUSTER_NAME/g" custom-ami.yaml
 sed -i '' "s/<<KARPENTER_NODE_IAM_ROLE_NAME>>/$KARPENTER_NODE_IAM_ROLE_NAME/g" custom-ami.yaml
 kubectl apply -f .
 ```

-Here's the important configuration block within the spec of an [`EC2NodeClass`](https://karpenter.sh/preview/concepts/nodeclasses/#specamiselectorterms)
+Here's the important configuration block within the spec of an [`EC2NodeClass`](https://karpenter.sh/preview/concepts/nodeclasses/#specamiselectorterms): **spec.amiSelectorTerms**

-**spec.amiSelectorTerms**

-AMISelectorTerms are used to configure custom AMIs for Karpenter to use, where the AMIs are discovered through ids, owners, name, and tags.
-This field is optional, and Karpenter will use the latest EKS-optimized AMIs for the AMIFamily if no amiSelectorTerms are specified.
-To select an AMI by name, use the name field in the selector term.
-To select an AMI by id, use the id field in the selector term.
-To ensure that AMIs are owned by the expected owner, use the owner field - you can use a combination of account aliases (e.g. self amazon, your-aws-account-name) and account IDs.
-If this is not set, it defaults to self,amazon.
+`spec.amiSelectorTerms` are used to configure custom AMIs for Karpenter to use, where the AMIs are discovered through ids, owners, name, and tags.
+This field is optional, and Karpenter will use the latest **EKS-optimized AMIs** for the `AMIFamily` if no `amiSelectorTerms` are specified.
+To select an AMI by name, use the `name` field in the selector term.
+To select an AMI by id, use the `id` field in the selector term.
+To ensure that AMIs are owned by the expected owner, use the `owner` field - you can use a combination of account aliases (e.g. self amazon, your-aws-account-name) and account IDs.
+If this is not set, it defaults to `self,amazon`.

 > **Tip**
 > AMIs may be specified by any AWS tag, including Name.
 Selecting by tag